If you believe you are a victim of a scam, consider following these tips.

 Money Laundering Scams

-Reputable, legitimate companies should never ask you to perform financial transactions or money transfers for them, especially via Western Union, MoneyGram or BitCoin.
+Reputable, legitimate companies should never ask you to perform financial transactions or money transfers for them, especially via Western Union, MoneyGram or cryptocurrency (for example Bitcoin, Ether, or Monero).
 Even if you are not asked to transfer any of your own money, scammers are often looking for other people to perform scam related financial transactions so they don’t have to.

 There is virtually no legitimate scenario where an employer should require you to re-ship packages from your home.
 These are known as Reshipping Scams and offer work-at-home positions, sometimes advertised as “merchandising manager” or “package processing assistant.”
 Duties may include receiving packages and mailing them to foreign addresses on behalf of a client, using postage-paid mailing labels provided via email.
 Unbeknownst to the new “employee,” these packages may contain, for example:

 - Merchandise bought with stolen credit cards, which are smuggled out of the country by the reshipping scam.

 - Counterfeit postal money orders, which are distributed to other scammers.

 After reshipping these packages, the “employee” is often paid with counterfeit checks or postal money orders.
 More information on reshipping scams is available from the U.S. Postal Inspection Services website.

 It shouldn’t cost you money to apply for a job on Indeed.
 Not only do fee scams fleece job seekers, they are also signs that a company may be involved in other shady activities.
 Certain legitimate expenditures like uniforms and job tools may be required after you accept a position, but are generally deducted from your salary after you begin working.
 Likewise, background checks are most often paid for by the employer or offered directly to you by a local government agency and should not be paid by you in the form of a fee to the employer.
 Types of fees often levied unscrupulously include:

 - application fees